Zion German Congregational Church 1914-1967

 Zion was commonly known as "Hopp’s Church" in tribute to its founding pastor.
 The first officers were: John H. Krieger, Chairman; Henry Schwartz, Secretary; John Weber, Treasurer; George Hinkle, John Hohnstein, William Lind, and Ludwig Sauer, Trustees; Conrad Repp, Peter Schnell and George Weitz, Deacons; Christina Herder, Organist.
 Many of these families had emigrated from the Volga German colony of Norka, Russia.

-Zion German Congregational Church cornerstone - the inscription translates from the German to "Built in 1914 A.D."
+The cornerstone of Zion German Congregational Church.
+The German inscription translates to "Built in 1914 A.D."

-Reverend Hopp was born in Russia on December 14, 1869 and came to the United States at the age of 19.
+Reverend Hopp was born in Frank, Russia on December 14, 1869 and came to the United States at the age of 19.
 After graduating from the Chicago Theological seminary he was appointed minister of a small congregation at Park Ridge, Illinois.
 In 1903, he came to Portland to serve a congregation of 70 members supported as a mission church by the general board of the Congregational denomination.
-From this group he was instrumental in organizing three additional churches, the Second German Congregational, the Congregational Brethren and the Zion Congregational, of which he became pastor when the structure at NE 9th and Fremont was completed in 1914.
-Reverend Hopp died on May 12, 1943 in Portland.
+From this group he was instrumental in organizing three additional churches, the Second German Congregational, the German Congregational Evangelical Brethren and the Zion Congregational, of which he became pastor when the structure at NE 9th and Fremont was completed in 1914.

 According to the Minutes of the Congregational Conference of Oregon published in 1915, Rev. Hopp reported the following: "The Zion Church has had another year or splendid success.
 All the departments have been remarkably active in their respective fields.
 The Ladies Aid Society has a membership of eighty-two and is active financially, and all the other organizations deserve equal mention.
 The Sunday School is very well officered and well attended.
 The attendance at the church services and prayer meetings has been steadily increasing.
 The revival meetings in January were very successful.
 Eighty-five were converted.
 New life and new spirit were created in the church.
 Hoping that the coming year will hold a degree of prosperity and growth for our church, we take courage."